vordimous/zilla-docs/src/solutions/_partials/iot-ingest-control/aws-resources.md

 Your IP may be different when you SSH into the EC2 instance.
 VPNs and other networking infrastructure may cause the `My IP` inbound rule to fail.
 Instead, you can use one of the other ways AWS provides to execute commands in an EC2 instance.
 :::

-Navigate to the VPC Management Console [Security Groups](https://console.aws.amazon.com/vpc/home#securityGroups:) table.
-Select the `my-zilla-iot-proxy-sg` security group you just created.
-You will create an inbound rule to allow all traffic inside itself.

-- Add Inbound Rule
-  - Type: `All Traffic`
-  - Source type: `Custom`
-  - Source: `my-zilla-iot-proxy-sg`

 ### Create the IAM security role

 > This creates an IAM security role to enable the required AWS services for the <ZillaPlus/> proxies.